 The Club Championships provide an opportunity to see swimmers at all levels of ability compete.
 This is particularly useful to new members, who can get an idea of what they may be capable of in the future.

 Its also good for younger swimmers to gain enter their first gala in a relaxed atmosphere in a pool they are familiar with.

 The Championships are divided into 2 parts.
 The Development Championships are held in November.
 Entries for all the galas are determined by qualifying time.
 There are no entry times for the Development Championships but if your time for an event is faster than an upper time limit, you will have to swim the event at the Senior County Championships.
-These are always held in March.
+These are held in January.

 The County Championships also include team relay events in age groups, which you may be asked to compete in, even if you are not swimming in individual events.
 The rules are subject to change by the County ASA